nottherealtar/nottherealtar/README.md

 # 🌵 About Me:
-🏢 I currently work at Wetility as a CRM Config Owner & Software Engineer.<br>👯 I’m looking to collaborate on Ai projects and Red V3 Cogs<br>🌱 I’m currently learning Typescript, React & Rust<br>⚡ Fun fact I have a cat.
+🏢 I currently work at Wetility as a CRM Config Owner & fulfill the role of a data engineer.<br>👯 I’m looking to collaborate on Ai projects and Red V3 Cogs<br>🌱 I’m currently learning Typescript, React & Rust<br>⚡ Fun fact I have a cat.
 <div align="center">

 <p align="center">